Will Our Cat Climb?

-Because of the way we fabricate our units recovering units isn't an option as we bond the external coir to the body so once it's fixed it can't be cut out - we can sometimes patch in worn areas but matching the coir finish will present problems & the collection/redelivery cost can be off putting if you're working to a budget.
+We bond the external coir to the body so once it's fixed it can't be cut out - we can sometimes patch in worn areas but matching the coir finish will present problems & the collection/redelivery cost can be off putting if you're working to a budget.

 Do Hicat® units contain any materials or substances that could be harmful to cats?

-No, we don't use any harmful materials in the fabrication process - the glue used during assembly is non-toxic & we do not use carpet that has been chemically treated with stain guard protection, which means there will be no danger to you, your family or your pets.
+No, we don't use any harmful materials in the fabrication process - the glue used during assembly is solvent free, non-toxic & we do not use carpet that has been chemically treated with stain guard protection, which means there will be no danger to you, your family or your pets.

 Does the coir used on your units smell?